 Kris and NYMF won the $100,000 Jujamcyn Theaters Prize, which is given annually to an international cultural organization that has made an outstanding contribution to the development of creative talent for the performing arts.
 Further to this, his work has been recognized with 2010 and 2011 Australian Business and Arts Foundation (AbaF) Awards, 2012 State Winner and National Nominee as Best Festival or Major Event for the Qantas Australian Tourism Awards, 2013 Australia Day Award (Tas) for “Best Major Festival or Event”, the Sir Keith Murdoch Prize for Leadership and Innovation and a Churchill Fellowship, as well as Green Room Awards and Helpmann Awards and other prizes, including Best Production of 1996 for Skylight, and the SANTOS Emerging Director Prize and nominations for the Mike Ockrent Fellowship (NYC) and the Young Australian of the Year.

-Kris has been part of the nominating and judging committees for the Macarthur Fellowship, The Victorian Premier’s Literary Prize (musical theatre), Dance Break NYC and the HyPe (hybrid performance) program of Salamanca Arts Centre and the Australia Council and has been a guest speaker or panellist for Live Performance Australia, Opera America, the Society of Stage Directors and Choreographers, The UK Music Theatre Conference, The Entertainment Industry Expo NYC, NY Theatre Resources, The American Theatre Wing, the League of American Theatres and Producers and the NYC Emerging Artist and Producers panel.
+Kris has been part of the nominating and judging committees for the Macarthur Fellowship, The Victorian Premier’s Literary Prize, The Queensland Conservatorium at Griffith University Arts Advisory Board, Dance Break NYC and the HyPe (hybrid performance) program of Salamanca Arts Centre and the Australia Council and has been a guest speaker or panellist for Live Performance Australia, Opera America, the Society of Stage Directors and Choreographers, The UK Music Theatre Conference, The Entertainment Industry Expo NYC, NY Theatre Resources, The American Theatre Wing, the League of American Theatres and Producers and the NYC Emerging Artist and Producers panel, among others.

 As an Artistic Director, Kris created new collaborations with the Museum of Old and New Art (MONA), the Paley Centre Museum of TV and Radio, American Society of Composers Authors and Publishers, the 92nd St Y, the ABC, Regional Arts Australia, Madison Square Garden/Radio City Entertainment, the Queensland Music Festival, Adelaide Cabaret Festival, the Sydney Underground Film Festival, Lunamorph Alternative Fashion Festival, the Australian Ballet, the ST2K Urban Art Festival, CarriageWorks, Ten Days on the Island, Salamanca Arts Centre, the Seymour Centre and others.